Sdp00/EcoPlate/README.md

 # About Me
 I’m Sudeep, a developer passionate about technology and sustainability.
 I’m still learning and growing my skills, but I believe in using technology to create positive change in the world.

-- Sustainability Advocate – Always looking for ways to make tech work for the planet and future generations.
+- Sustainability Enthusiast – Exploring ways to make tech work for the planet and reduce waste.
-- Full-Stack Developer – Skilled in building web applications with modern stacks like MERN, integrating APIs, and optimizing user experiences.
+- Full-Stack Developer in Progress – Learning to build web applications with technologies like MERN, and always improving.
-- Social Impact Enthusiast – Focused on creating platforms that contribute positively to society and the environment.
+- Social Impact Seeker – Focused on projects that can make a difference in communities and the environment.
-- Lifelong Learner – Continuously exploring new technologies, tools, and methodologies to improve my skills and projects.
+- Lifelong Learner – Constantly experimenting with new technologies and expanding my skills.